ajhenley/gitbook/peoplefinder.md

 Once the user is found, display a page with the user's details.

-Also, several projects have been submitted without closing the database connection.
-Therefore, you must close the database connection in order to get credit for this application.
+Before you submit the project make sure your are closing the database connection.
+If you don't it will remain allocated and you'll get an error message from Oracle.

-Please submit through GitHub.
-Include your SQL Scripts in a folder in your project so they also get submitted to GitHub.
+When submitting database projects to GitHub. include your SQL Scripts.
+You can create a folder in your project and they will be submitted to GitHub.
+That way if you need to rebuild your database you have the latest version under source control.